devbit-algorithms/snakepong-emma/README.md

 ## How does the game works?
 Start the application by running the UserIO.py file.

+Click on the ESC button to give up.

 ## Classes: methods & attributes

 ## Sources